-- The belt should at all times be adjusted and used in accordance with the instructions.
+- The belt is designed for use by one person and must not be put around a child seated on a person's lap. - The belt is suitable for restraining most child seats and boosters. - The belt should at all times be adjusted and used in accordance with the instructions.
 No excessive slackness should be present. - Once installed the diagonal should pass across the centre of the shoulder and the buckle should lie just on or below the hip. - Avoid twisting the webbing during use.
-Webbing must not be allowed to chafe against sharp edges. - Do not make alterations or additions to the helt - Belts that have been cut, frayed, damaged or stressed through impact should be replaced.
+Webbing must not be allowed to chafe against sharp edges. - Do not make alterations or additions to the belt. - Belts that have been cut, frayed, damaged or stressed through impact should be replaced.
 After impact the motorhome anchorage points should also be checked. - To clean use warm soapy water only. - Periodic inspection of the installation will ensure reliability of the seat belt.